 During his training, Dr. Henderson completed an internship at the Veterans Administration Hospital in Kansas City, Missouri, where he gained valuable experience managing glaucoma and diabetic eye disease.Dr.
 Henderson has been the recipient of several honors and awards including membership to Beta Sigma Kappa International Optometric Honor Society and the Heart of America Contact Lens Society scholarship grant.
 Dr. Henderson is licensed to practice optometry in the state of Kansas and is a member of the Kansas Optometric Association and the American Optometric Association.
 While Dr. Henderson enjoys all aspects of optometry, he particularly enjoys contact lenses and management of ocular diseases.
 Dr. Henderson, along with his wife Jennifer, resides in Olathe with their three children, Hayden, Hayleigh, and Hayes.
 During his free time, Dr. Henderson enjoys spending time with his family, fishing and being an avid fan of the Kansas Jayhawks!

-Dr. Letourneau, born in Concordia, Kansas, attended the University of Kansas as an undergraduate.
+Dr. Letourneau, originally from Concordia, Kansas, attended the University of Kansas as an undergraduate and student-athlete playing football for the Jayhawks.
 He received his bachelor's degree in Human Biology in 2003.
 After graduating from KU, Dr. Letourneau went on to study optometry at the University of Alabama-Birmingham, one of the top optometry schools in the country.

 Dr. Keri Dennis grew up in Derby, Kansas.
 She received her undergraduate degree from Wichita State University.
 Dr. Dennis graduated with honors from The University of Alabama at Birmingham School of Optometry in 2008.
 During that time, she gained additional experience while on externship at the Birmingham VA Medical Center and VisionAmerica.
 After graduation, Dr. Dennis was chosen to complete a year-long residency at the Birmingham VA Medical Center where she gained additional experience in treating and managing ocular disease and low vision rehabilitation.
 Dr. Dennis was a member of the honor society, Beta Sigma Kappa, and Gold Key Honor Society.
 She was awarded the William Feinbloom Low Vision award in 2008.